jeremybytes/async-virtual-seminar-2025/README.md

 **Breaking Async**
 The Breaking Async samples show how to call asynchronous code from methods that cannot be asynchronous themselves (recommendation is to use JoinableTaskFactory).
 There is also a static factory method example as an option when you need to run async code inside an object constructor.
 * *NoAsync.UI.Desktop*
-A WPF application that shows when the library options are blocking and deadlocking.
-(Windows)
+A WPF application that shows when the library options are blocking and deadlocking (Windows).
 Relevant file: **MainWindow.xaml.cs**
 * *NoAsync.Library*
 A library with code that needs to bread async.
 Relevant file: **APIReader.cs** - call async from inside a non-async method.
-Relevant file: **AsyncConstructorReader.cs** - static factory method example.
+Relevant file: **AsyncConstructorReader.cs** - static factory method for async creation.

 Hands-On Labs